Virtual Employee Development and Engagement Mistakes, and How to Avoid Them

 The top reason so many HR, business leaders, and professionals are struggling with online engagement is because they are unconsciously creating a dichotomy between in-person and virtual experiences.

 Fortunately, many of our individual and collective virtual engagement mistakes can be solved from a simple paradigm shift.
-Rather than approaching virtual meetings, training, conversations, and feedback differently than face-to-face experiences, instead, we can (and must!) ask:
+Rather than approaching virtual meetings, training, conversations, and feedback differently than face-to-face experiences, instead, we can (and must!) ask, “How can I show up with the same intentions and expectations for myself and my people online, and use technology to solve the problems I’m experiencing?”

 When we make this subtle and significant shift, it’s much easier to eliminate dry, didactic online communication and delivery and find solutions to the remaining engagement problems that exist.